PDMLab/docker-compose/readme.md

 `docker-compose` is a small library that allows you to run [docker-compose](https://docs.docker.com/compose/)(which is still required) via Node.js.
 This is useful to bootstrap test environments.

+### This package only works with Docker Compose v2 syntax.

+Legacy `docker-compose` syntax is not supported in this repo.

 ## Installation

 ```bash